 - Who can be in the labor room with me during labor?

 The hospital limits the number of people in the labor room; only four people including the father of the baby are permitted.
-You physician may limit this number or ask your relatives or friends to leave if they interfere with our ability to take care of you and the baby.
+Your provider may limit this number or ask your relatives or friends to leave if they interfere with our ability to take care of you and the baby.

-- Do the physicians of Moore Care for Women offer Vaginal Birth After a Caesarean Section (VBAC)?
+- Do the providers of Care for Women offer vaginal birth after a caesarean section (VBAC)?

-Moore Care for Women physician do not offer VBAC.
+Care for Women providers do not offer VBAC.